Chapter 77 – Tragedy Strikes

 I kept up with some of the clubs and committees I had inherited from the former golden age.
 But they were a fairly meaningless exercise.

-Being asked to resign the position as outside director of Mitsui and Company was an ugly blow.
+Being asked to resign the position as outside director of Mitsui and Company had been an ugly blow.

 The tribal bone had been pointed.
 I no longer existed.